-Jane Alger is the former Director of Dublin UNESCO City of Literature, a position she held from 2010 when the city achieved the designation until 2016.
+Jane Alger (Vice-Chair) is the former Director of Dublin UNESCO City of Literature, a position she held from 2010 when the city achieved the designation until 2016.
 A librarian by profession, Jane is a firm believer in encouraging children to read for pleasure and among the initiatives she started while working with Dublin City Libraries are the Citywide Reading Programme for Children (similar to One City One Book); Reader in Residence, a scheme which links libraries, schools, children and their families; and Babies Love Books which became a national Millennium Year project.
 She was Dublin City Libraries’ Chief Stock Buyer for many years and started the highly successful Dublin: One City One Book festival as well as the first Readers’ Day in Ireland – still an annual event for book club members 15 years later!
-Jane was appointed to the board in November 2016.
+Jane was appointed to the board in November 2016

-David Field has 17 years of senior management experience and has held a number of marketing positions.
+David Field has 17 yeas of senior management experience and has held a number of marketing positions.
 Most recently as Marketing Director at Brown Thomas, part of the Selfridges Group, he repositioned the brand, delivered integrated marketing plans across key categories in addition to developing a tourism strategy, which was a critical sales driver.
 Prior to joining the luxury retailer, David led the repositioning strategy at Eason where he was Head of E-commerce, Marketing and Innovation.
 Under his guidance, Eason’s transformed and modernised as the 125-year-old brand introduced a loyalty programme, online initiatives and a successful rebrand across the business.
 David is passionate about retail and has built up vast experience in this industry.
 He was Retail Director at Fresh, the good food market for two and half years, and developed strong supplier relations and worked collaboratively to deliver the commercial and operational strategies.
 David also worked with Glanbia in a product marketing role and started his career at Superquinn, where he spent six years learning the key skills in retail and customer engagement.
 David was elected to the board at the AGM in September 2015.

 Katy Fitzpatrick has a BA in History of Art and Italian, UCD, an MA in Visual Arts Education, NCAD, and is currently undertaking a PhD with the Education Department at Maynooth University.
 Her PhD research is focused on an ongoing project called Art and Philosophy in the Classroom, which she has been developing since October 2013 in collaboration with Dr Aislinn O’Donnell.
 Katy has worked for over 13 years in arts education, in particular in gallery education, and has held positions in Tate London, Irish Museum of Modern Art, Dublin City Gallery The Hugh Lane, as Acting Adviser to The Arts Council’s Young People Children and Education team, and was a co-opted member of the Junior Cycle Art, Craft, Design Development Group.
 She has also lectured at Marino Institute of Education and tutored on the Professional Masters in Education programme at Maynooth University.
 Katy was appointed to the board in November 2016.

-Patricia Forde (Vice-chair) is a full-time writer for children and young people from Galway.
+Patricia Forde (Chair) is a full-time writer for children and young people from Galway.
 She has extensive experience of working in the arts, having been Director of Galway International Arts Festival for five years, and founding Baboró International Arts Festival for Children.
 She is a fluent Irish speaker and writes books and television programmes in Irish and in English.
 She is also a qualified Primary School teacher.
 Patricia advises on Irish language issues and on the needs of writers on the CBI board.
 Having served on many arts boards she is also interested in governance and the long-term development of CBI.
 Patricia was co-opted to the board in October 2014.

 Conor Hackett is a graduate of The College of Marketing and Design, Conor Hackett has a background in bookselling and publishing.
 He was sales and marketing manager for Poolbeg Press and associated client publishers from 1996 to 1999.
 He set up the HackettFlynn publishers agency in 1999 specialising in the sales and marketing of children’s books in Ireland.
 He initiated the Walker Books Irish Language imprint, Walker Eireann and acts in a consultative role with a number of organisations and schools advocating the benefits of extracurricular reading for children.
 Connor was elected to the board at the AGM in May 2014.